 ❄️ Winter Clean-Up Help Needed for inside! ❄️ With winter events and rentals in full swing, we need help keeping the Club clean and welcoming.
 We definitely need a cleaning crew for Wednesday Feb 25 during the day before the CCW class and after the last SnoBall night.
 Please contact Faye at 724-321-2691 (text or email) to schedule a time you can help.

-🎯 FIRE SALE 🎁 Winter Gifts That Never Miss 🎁 Looking for an easy winter gift—or a warm upgrade for yourself?
+🎯 🎯 FIRE SALE 🎁 Winter Gifts That Never Miss 🎁 Looking for an easy winter gift—or a warm upgrade for yourself?
 Club merchandise is on sale now with Joanne and Bob L!
 Perfect for chilly days, meetings, and everyday wear.

 Stop by meetings or League nights to shop: Caps ($15) Short sleeves ($10) Long sleeves ($15) Zip & pullover hoodies ($15) Great prices, great gear—don’t miss out! ❄️